meiti-x/webdev-bashrc/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request, explaining the changes you made and why they should be merged.

-Please adhere to the coding style, include necessary documentation, and ensure all tests pass before submitting a pull request.